USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ### 6.8.3 Enhanced Ozone Deposition

 The interaction of iodide in seawater with atmospheric ozone can enhance ozone deposition over seawater.
 CMAQ contains a scheme for enhanced ozone deposition over seawater ([Sarwar et al,.
 2016](https://doi.org/10.1016/j.atmosenv.2016.06.072)).
-Ocean iodide concentrations are estiamted from the sea surface temperature following  the parameterization of [MacDonald et al. 2014](https://doi.org/10.5194/acp-14-5841-2014) despite the state of the CTM_OCEAN_CHEM flag.
+If the CTM_OCEAN_CHEM flag is set to N, then the model will not calculate the enhanced ozone deposition over seawater.

 ## 6.9 Emissions